 Jack N’ Jill Natural Toothpaste

 Jack N’ Jill comes with no nasty ingredients.
 It is free from sugars, color, SLS, preservatives, and fluoride.
-Toothpaste is free from GMO and palm oil derivatives, and all flavors are certified as natural organic flavors.
-If you choose Jack N’ Jill Natural Toothpaste, you can be safe and not sorry because this toothpaste is really free of all the major harmful ingredients and all flavors are organic, which makes this toothpaste a perfect organic toothpaste for babies.
+In addition, toothpaste is free from GMO and palm oil derivatives, and all flavors are certified as natural organic flavors.
+So if you choose Jack N’ Jill Natural Toothpaste, you can be safe and not sorry because this toothpaste is really free of all the major harmful ingredients.
+Furthermore, all flavors are organic, which makes this toothpaste a perfect organic toothpaste for babies.

 Colgate My First